aptech/docs/docs/CR-getnrmt.rst

     :param ncols: columns in the data file.
     :type ncols: scalar

-    :param row: if row is greater than 0, nr will be set to  row.
+    :param row: if row is greater than 0, *nr* will be set to *row*.
     :type row: scalar

-    :param rowfac: nr will be reduced in size by this factor.
-If insufficient memory error is encounted, change this to a number less than one (e.g., 0.9).
+    :param rowfac: *nr* will be reduced in size by this factor.
+If insufficient memory error is encounted, change this to a number less than one (e.g. 0.9).
     :type rowfac: scalar

     :param maxv: the largest number of elements allowed in any one matrix.
     :type maxv: scalar

-    :returns: nr (*scalar*), number of rows readr should read per iteration of the read loop.
+    :returns: nr (*scalar*), number of rows :func:`readr` should read per iteration of the read loop.

 Source
 ------